ZenBit-Tech/coffee_lovers_backend/src/docs/chat.md

 ```

 ## Authentication
-[AuthGuard](https://docs.nestjs.com/guards) is used to authorize the user when he try to connect with websocket.
+[AuthGuard](https://docs.nestjs.com/guards) is used to authorize the user when he tries to connect with websocket.
 Websocket auth guard:
 ```bash
 src/modules/auth/guards/ws-auth.guard.ts